Newly branded triathlon returns to North Platte Recreation Center

-The triathlon, sponsored by Nebraskaland National Bank, was initially dedicated to O’Rourke, a North Platte native, former Dawson County Attorney and Lincoln County Judge and fitness enthusiast.
+The triathlon, sponsored by NebraskaLand Bank, was initially dedicated to O’Rourke, a North Platte native, former Dawson County attorney and Lincoln County judge and fitness enthusiast.

 The event is open to either individual entrants or a team of two to three people.